emily-hanson/IO_PS2/README.md

 Main is the mess hub for all our collaboration.
 Don't try to sort it all out from here.
+Instead see the submission tree.

 For a cleaned page with only the details you need, please see: